Estimate Time5 min

 There are plenty of reasons to consider investing in a Roth IRA, including tax-free growth potential, flexibility, and tax-free withdrawals later in life.1 While high earners may not qualify to contribute to a Roth, they can often still convert some or all of their traditional IRAs to Roth accounts.

-Among the reasons to consider this move: A Roth IRA offers unique benefits when it comes to estate planning, explains Michelle Caffrey, vice president of advanced planning at Fidelity.
+Among the reasons to consider this move: A Roth IRA offers unique benefits when it comes to estate planning, explains Michelle Caffrey, regional vice president of advanced planning at Fidelity.
 “Given the potential for tax-free growth and distributions, a Roth IRA may be the most income-tax-efficient asset to leave to your heirs,” Caffrey says.
 “For clients who want to maximize what they’re leaving to their heirs and spend down their own taxable estate, it’s very likely that we’ll be having a discussion about Roth conversions.”

-In addition to federal income tax savings for the beneficiaries, this can also be significant in certain situations when it comes to state income taxes: “An IRA owner who converts to a Roth in a state where they pay no taxes, such as Florida, is really helping that beneficiary who lives in a high-income-tax state like California or New York,” points out Caffrey.
+In addition to federal income tax savings for the beneficiaries, Roth conversions can also be significant in certain situations when it comes to state income taxes: “An IRA owner who converts to a Roth in a state where they pay no taxes, such as Florida, is really helping that beneficiary who lives in a high-income-tax state like California or New York,” points out Caffrey.

 Roth IRAs in the context of estate planning can be complex, and there are many situations in which a conversion may not make sense.
 “A Roth conversion has to be considered as part of your comprehensive financial and estate plan considering both short- and long-term impacts as well as alignment to your overall goals,” Caffrey says.
 Talk to your financial professional or attorney about whether a Roth IRA would benefit your family’s estate-planning goals.